 Step 2 – Open the Arduino IDE

-When the Arduino IDE opens for the first time, you should see a blank editor window.
+When the Arduino IDE opens for the first time, a blank editor window appears.
 If prompted to install additional components, allow the IDE to proceed.

 - Click Tools